 When the Spanish returned in 1692, the Santa Clarans joined with their San Ildefonso cousins and resisted the Spanish from the top of nearby Black Mesa.
 They held out until 1696 but as it got clear they were slowly losing the fight, many members of the pueblo escaped and went west to join the Hopi and Zuni.
 Most, but not all of them had returned to the pueblo on the Rio Grande by 1702.
 Over the years two more mission churches were built in the pueblo and both collapsed on themselves.
 The present church was built in 1918.

 It is felt that Puye was settled after the people migrated to the Pajarito Plateau from the Mesa Verde area in the 1200's.

-While Santa Clara is best known for its pottery, other artisans create beautiful beadwork, woodcarving, sculpture, embroidery and weaving.
+While Santa Clara is best known for its pottery, other artisans create beautiful beadwork, woodcarving, sculpture, embroidery, baskets and woven goods.